RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 Let's deploy our new inventory microservice to OpenShift!

 Our production inventory microservice will use an external database (PostgreSQL) to house inventory data.
-First, deploy a new instance of PostgreSQL by executing the following commands via CodeReady Workspaces `Terminal`:
+First, deploy a new instance of PostgreSQL by executing the following commands via CodeReady Workspaces Terminal:

 `oc project userXX-inventory`